mccraigmccraig/freyja/README.md

 ### 1.1 A real effect: Tagged State

-Freyja is bundled with a number of Effects and Handlers - `TaggedState` is one one of them - it gives access to "mutable" (not really!) state cells - from anywhere inside nested pure functions, without having to add any extra parameters to function signatures
+Freyja is bundled with a number of Effects and Handlers - `TaggedState` is one one of them - it gives access to "apparently mutable" (not really mutable!) state cells - from anywhere inside a nested stack of pure functions, without having to add any extra parameters to function signatures

 ```elixir
 # TaggedState: get/put state associated with a tag